GET IN TOUCH

 Out-of-State Bank Accounts

-For additional federal guidance on how bank levies work, you can review the IRS explanation of levy procedures at the IRS levy page.
+For additional federal guidance on how bank levies work, you can review the IRS explanation of levy procedures.

 Triggers That Lead to a Bank Levy